 Build – Ideate – Don’t be afraid to scrap it – Build again – link to your network – Push to market.

 Yarmi: The Cowryise model is a great template to follow.
 There are things we do now that we did not do at first.
-For example, we didn’t start out with KYC or an SEC license.
+For example, we didn’t start with KYC or an SEC license.
 But as we evolved with more customers and features, we had to evolve our standards with it as well.
 So you don’t need to go all out from the very beginning.

-Along the way, How do you approach product changes from a customer perspective and business-wise?
+How do you approach product changes from a customer perspective and business-wise?

-So in essence, what they were asking for was the opportunity to break the current long-term plan.
-As a product manager, when a customer makes a request, you have to look beyond the surface as they say and dig in to understand their actual need and how best to solve it all while keeping the business’s vision in perspective.
+So, in essence, what they were asking for was the opportunity to break the current long-term plan.
+As a product manager, when a customer makes a request, you have to look beyond the surface as they say and dig in to understand their actual need and how best to solve it, all while keeping the business’s vision in perspective.

-So building products could come from meeting customer needs on request or based on the needs that we identify as a company.
+So building products could come from meeting customer needs on request or based on the needs we identify as a company.

 That’s the only way towards financial inclusion.